DataDog/jmxfetch/README.md

 ### Enabling file line numbers in log messages
 If you set the system property `-Djmxfetch.filelinelogging=true`, this will enable all log output to include the line number which emitted a given log.

+### Local Testing
+You can utilize the provided testing server `misbehaving-jmx-server` with the preset `./docker-compose.yaml` file.
+This will run two containers, one is the test server and the other is the Datadog Agent running your local JAR's version of JMXFetch.

+1. `docker compose up -d`

 ## Testing